jsomers/quizdash/README.md

 Javascripts with erb in them?
 How about write functions that take pure JS variables and set those variables in an html.erb template.
 Or just use an html partial.

+Scale the question indicators so that, say, four of them would take up as much space as fifteen (they'd just be wider).

 - quiz and question model validations and form errors; clear empty questions callback.
 - ENTER key behavior in text boxes (catch key event and do a focus or something (maybe nothing) if not last input)